sanchez-matias/flutter_timbus/README.md

 # Timbus Annotations

-This is an annotation app for typical gambling games of Argentina and part of South America.
+This is a score annotation app for typical gambling games from South America, mostly played in Uruguay and Argentina.

-It includes: Mosca
+It includes:

+- Mosca
+- Truco
+- Generala
+- Chinchón

+There is also a _Rules_ section where you can consult how to play every game.